The Ultimate Guide to Grocery Stores in Mexico

 Mercados (Farmer’s Markets)

 Throughout Mexico, one of the most economical ways of buying food is at your local Mercado.
 A mercado is like a farmer’s market.
 Every stand pays a fee to set up their food, spices, vegetables, and fruits.
 Depending on which city you live in, some run weekly, and some run daily.
 Usually, they run from 7 AM- 4 PM, but the actual time in your local area may vary.
-Mercados are the best way to expose yourself to the varieties of foods and produce that can only be found in Mexico.
+Mercados are the best way to expose yourself to the varieties of foods and produce found only in Mexico.
 Not only is it the most economical way of buying food, but it is the most direct impact you can have on the local economy.
 Cash is king in a local mercado, so be prepared with actual pesos.
 Credit cards are not a common way of paying here and will most likely not be accepted.
 You should also carry your own bag since most vendors will not supply you with one since Mexico passed a law banning single-use plastics.

 mercado in Guanajuato